Entries for 2024 are now closed. Good luck to all who have entered!

 12. Outstanding Overseas Initiative

-This award recognises the company, organisation or individual not based in the UK, that operates an outstanding initiative that tackles any aspect of economic crime.
-There is a broad range of initiatives which can be considered for this award but what they share is an exclusive focus on successfully tackling some aspect of economic crime.
+There are a broad range of initiatives which can be considered for this award but what they share is an exclusive focus on successfully tackling some aspect of economic crime.
 This could involve reducing its incidence and/or its impact (this may include raising awareness and/or generating better intelligence/information for an improved response).
 It may involve achieving efficiencies, for example improving results more economically or by otherwise adding value.

 To enter this category you will be asked to: